Login

 Learning Objectives

-The course touches upon the basic elements of macroeconomics in the context of advanced mixed market-based economies.
-The course focuses on labor, firms and technology, money and finance, macroeconomics and consumption, macroeconomic policy.
-Reference to globalization and economic relations between nation states and the world economy will be made at the end of the course.
+The course examines the essential elements of macroeconomics in the context of advanced and emerging mixed market-based economies.
+The course focuses on the labour market, firms and technology, money and finance, macroeconomics and consumption, and macroeconomic policy.
+The last part of the course is devoted to globalization and economic relations between nation-states, an analysis of the major macroeconomic crises, and an introduction to environmental macroeconomics.

 Program